On the basis of resistance provided by the objects to the air, objects can be divided into two parts.

 First one is aerodynamic and second one is non-aerodynamic.

 An aerodynamic object offers least resistance to the air while either the object or the air is moving.
-On the other side the resistance provided by a non-aerodynamic object to the air while any one of them is moving against another is much more than in case of aerodynamic objects.
+On the other hand the resistance provided by the non-aerodynamic object to the air is much more than that of aerodynamic objects.

 In case of racing cars, one cannot bear the air resistance, since it reduces the vehicle speed for a given power engine.
 Hence highly efficient aerodynamic cars are used in car racing.
 By virtue of their aerodynamic shapes these modern-day racing cars are so efficient that while running inside a cylindrical tunnel they can overcome their weight and run on the roof of the tunnel.